MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/ingestion-troubleshooting.md

 > [!NOTE]
 >
-> * These commands requires `Database admin` permissions
+> * These commands require `Database admin` permissions
 > * These commands run in the context of a specific database
-> * Only azure blob containers are currently supported
+> * Azure blob containers are the only storage containers currently supported

 ## Syntax